woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/metadata-synchronization.md

 # Metadata synchronization

 The WooCommerce Connector provides tha capability for you to synchronize selected metadata values from a response into a specific field in Business Central.
-The feature requires you to identify a metadata key so that the WooCommerce Connector can determine which values are to be synchronized between Business Central and your WooCommerce store.
+The feature requires you to identify a metadata key so that the WooCommerce Connector can determine which values are to be synchronized between Business Central and your webstore.

 > [!NOTE]
 > <b>Note</b>:<br>The metadata synchronization feature is only available as a separately purchased per tenant extension.
 For more information, go to [Additional paid features](additional-paid-features.md).